 Life as an intern is a blur at times but knowing that there are residents who have gone through this before us and are there to help us transition is definitely one of the best parts of being an intern at Griffin.

 Transition to PGY-2 is a great time for our residents.
-As interns move from novice physicians to the upper level resident, the sense of getting footing starts to take hold.
-The whirlwind of intern year is behind us and it is time to settle down and assume the role of helping the incoming intern class.
-Long gone are the weekend calls and we are ready to move into weekday call pool with post call day and a more consistent presence at Griffin.
-Second year consists mainly of inpatient months at Griffin, Child psychiatry month, two consultation liaison months at OUHSC, and a month for forensic rotation.
-A typical day on inpatient is similar for interns and 2nd years with the exception of a higher patient load than interns. in 2nd year we also start carrying therapy patients as continuity clinic patients.
-We also start getting supervision for our therapy cases from outside supervisors.
-As a 2nd year the call responsibilities do not entail weekend coverage but rather weekday coverage.
-The call responsibilities are same as intern weekend call for the most part.
-Didactic schedule remains the same for 2nd years and interns.
+Confidence continues to build from intern year and PGY-2's transition into more independent care.
+The whirlwind of intern year is behind us and it is time to settle down and assume the leadership role of helping the incoming intern class.
+Long gone are the weekend calls and we are ready to move into the weekday call pool with a post call day and a more consistent presence at Griffin.
+Second year consists mainly of inpatient months at Griffin, a child psychiatry month, two consultation liaison months at OUHSC, and a month of forensic medicine as well as telemedicine.
+A typical day on inpatient is similar for interns and 2nd years with the exception of a higher patient load for PGY-2's.
+As a PGY-2 you start to carry therapy patients and attend weekly therapy supervision with your supervisor.
+The didactic schedule remains the same for 2nd years and interns.

 Life as a 2nd year is definitely less hectic and very well earned after a challenging intern year.
 This is also a time to have more consistent presence at GMH and a great time to bond with each other and fellow residents as you assume more of a leadership role in the program.